VArtzy/repodock/README.md

 ## Repodock: Effortless GitHub Repository Management

 Tired of losing track of your local GitHub repositories?
-GitHarbor is your personal code navigation assistant.
+Repodock is your personal code navigation assistant.
 Instantly create a centralized, symlinked directory that maps all your projects, making repository discovery as simple as a single command.

 ## Installation